A Jordan-Chevalley decomposition beyond algebraic groups: Introduction

 The second part of \Cref{theo:disconnected} is reminescent of the Frattini's Argument, a fundamental tool in the study of finite groups.
 Indeed, the result holds in the o-minimal setting beyond finite groups and it is another important ingredient in the proof of \Cref{theo:decomposition}:

 \begin{lem}[Frattini's Argument] Let $G$ be a definable group, $H$ a normal definable subgroup and $S$ a $p$-Sylow subgroup of $H$ ($p = 0$ or $p$ prime).
 Then $G = N_G(S) H$. \end{lem}

-As witnessed by \Cref{theo:disconnected} and \Cref{lem:frattini}, it is now apparent that $0$-Sylow and $p$-Sylow subgroups play a fundamental role in the structure of a definable group.
-In Section 4 a characterization of both is established:
+As witnessed by \Cref{theo:disconnected} and \Cref{lem:frattini}, it is now apparent that $p$-Sylow subgroups play a fundamental role in the structure of a definable group, similarly to classical $p$-Sylow subgroups in finite groups.
+In Section 4 the following characterization is established, later crucially used in the proof of \Cref{theo:decomposition}.

-\begin{theo} Let $H < G$ be definable groups.
-Assume $E(G) = 0$ and $p$ is a prime number.
+\begin{theo} Let $H < G$ be definable groups and $p$ a prime number.

 \begin{enumerate}